quentin-jaquier-sonarsource/AdvSWE_OASS/client/README.md

 3. Install the dependencies
     - On the command line run `pip install -r requirements.txt`
 4. Run the app
-    - On the command line run `uvicorn main:app --reload`
+    - On the command line run `uvicorn app.main:app --reload`
     - Make sure that you also have our service up and running locally (will change the implementation to use the Heroku instance later)
+        - TODO: should I switch this?
+Having the locally running instance allows for better end to end testing because I can change the state of the DB
     - the `--reload` flag allows you to make changes to the app while it runs without having stop the app and restart it in order to see the changes
 5. Open the app